 Our learning space employs David Thornburg’s three main learning spaces— the campfire, cave, and watering hole.

-Team Teaching- this year, we will be using a Team Teaching model in Year 6.
+Team Teaching- we use a Team Teaching model in Year 6.
 Our students will share the same space, moving between different learning areas in our Year 6 Den, as their individualised tasks require.
-Whilst we already modify the curriculum and activities to suit individuals, the movement and choice in learning spaces will be a new concept to many students.
-We welcome the additional expertise of Mrs. Lisa Fitt, Mrs. Jess Kelly, Mrs. Mel Lowther and Mrs. Siobhan Walkden as well.
+At Maiden Gully we aim to modify the curriculum and activities to suit individuals, and the movement and choice in learning spaces is an extension of this.
+We welcome the additional expertise of Miss Carlee Frankel, Mrs. Mel Ancrum, Mrs. Mel Lowther and Mrs. Siobhan Walkden.

 The campfire is a space where people gather to learn from an expert.
 In the past, wise elders passed down insights through storytelling, and in doing so replicated culture for the next generation.
-In today’s schools, the experts are not only teachers and guest speakers, but also students empowered to share their learning.
+Today, the experts are not only teachers and guest speakers, but also students empowered to share their learning.

 The watering hole is an informal space where peers can share information and discoveries, acting as both learner and teacher.
 This shared space can serve as an incubator for ideas and can promote a sense of shared culture.